 - Is it time to raise your prices?

-- Are you getting at least some money up front?
+- Are you being paid up front?

 - Do you have accounts overdue that need to be chased or clients that you need to part ways with?